Lean Body Mass Calculator

 For muscle-building goals:

-Monitor increase in LBM
+Monitor increases in LBM

 Ignore short-term scale fluctuations